paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   url: http://doug.aqueo.us/
   content: |
     Very nice icon set.
 Thanks!
-    If you're taking requests, I'd like to see GoodReads and IMDB added.
+    If you’re taking requests, I’d like to see GoodReads and IMDB added.
 Also, you could look at what sites are supported by the Lifestream for WordPress plugin for more suggestions.
-That's where I'm using your icons.   url: <http://www.ibegin.com/labs/wp-lifestream/>
+That’s where I’m using your icons.   url: <http://www.ibegin.com/labs/wp-lifestream/>

 - author: Benjamin Kudria
   gravatar: 5b6484445948ebe063c264a1015dfcc4
   date: 2009-08-01T06:49:02+01:00
   url: http://ben.kudria.net
   content: |
     Nice icons!
-I'm using a few over on my site: <http://ben.kudria.net>
+I’m using a few over on my site: <http://ben.kudria.net>

     Thanks!